 The answer is: no. The Bible contains seemingly countless passages that sing the praises of selflessness, love, sacrifice, motherhood, and concern for others, but I think a good singular proof text here is Genesis 35:16-20.
 That passage tells the story of how Jacob’s beloved wife, Rachel, died giving birth to their son, Benjamin.
 What’s interesting is that despite Rachel’s great importance in the life of Jacob, to say nothing of her importance in the unfolding of the history recorded in Genesis, God let her die and her baby live.
 That right there ought to tell us something about His mind on this question.

 And then, question #3 is:

 According to the Bible, does an unborn child have the same standing with God an adult has?

 The answer here is, yes, and the passage is Exodus 21:22-25.
 I understand that these verses are specifically a part of God’s Old Testament law for Israel, and we don’t live under that law.
 However, that doesn’t mean that we can’t glean truth from it.
-As you read these verses, pay careful attention to how God rates the health of a baby in a womb on legal par with someone who injures it.
+As you read these verses, pay careful attention to how God rates the health of a baby in a womb on legal par with someone who injures that unborn child.
 The verses say:

 If men fight, and hurt a woman with child, so that she gives birth prematurely, yet no harm follows, he shall surely be punished accordingly as the woman’s husband imposes on him; and he shall pay as the judges determine.
 But if any harm follows, then you shall give life for life eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, stripe for stripe.
 (N.K.J.V.)